jellyfin-archive/jellyfin-docs/general/administration/installing.md

 **Using FFmpeg with the Portable Version**

 The portable version doesn't come with FFmpeg by default.
-To install FFmpeg you can use homebrew or download the build from [Zeranoe](https://ffmpeg.zeranoe.com/builds/macos64/static/) (Recommended).
+To install FFmpeg you can use homebrew or download the build from [Zeranoe](https://ffmpeg.zeranoe.com/builds/macos64/static/).

 If using Zeranoe's build, extract it to the `/Applications/` folder.

-Navigate to Playback tab in the Dashboard and set the path to FFmpeg under FFmpeg Path.
+Navigate to the Playback tab in the Dashboard and set the path to FFmpeg under FFmpeg Path.

 ## Linux (generic amd64)